vanHekthor/.better-coding-agents/CURSOR_ASSETS/commands/neverthrow.md

-You have access to the neverthrow documentation and source code at `~/.better-coding-agents/resources/neverthrow`.
+neverthrow source code is available locally at `~/.better-coding-agents/resources/neverthrow`.

+This is a LOCAL FILESYSTEM COPY - not an API or MCP server.
+Use direct file operations to search the codebase.

 Use this codebase to provide accurate, up-to-date information about neverthrow and error handling patterns.